aaymecho/aaymecho/README.md

 # 💫 About Me:
 </div>

 👋 Hi there!
-I'm Adi, an Electrical Engineer with a passion for software development. 🌟<br><br>💻 Software Enthusiast: Self-taught coder exploring the realms of software engineering, from embedded systems to web development.<br><br>📚 Learning and Growing: Always eager to learn new technologies and improve my skills.
+I'm Adi, an Electrical Engineer with a passion for software development. 🌟<br>
+<br>📚 Learning and Growing: Always eager to learn new technologies and improve my skills.

 <div align="center">